deeplearning4j/deeplearning4j/gettingstarted.md

 * Deeplearning4j includes an **autocomplete function**.
 If you are unsure which commands are available, press any letter and a drop-down list like this will appear:
 ![Alt text](../img/dl4j_autocomplete.png)
 * Here's the Javadoc for all [Deeplearning4j's classes and methods](http://deeplearning4j.org/doc/).
-* Some problems you encounter using DL4J may be due to a lack of familiarity with the ideas and techniques of machine learning.
+* Some problems encountered using DL4J may be due to a lack of familiarity with the ideas and techniques of machine learning.
 We strongly encourage all Deeplearning4j users to rely on resources beyond this website to understand the fundamentals.
-Andrew Ng's watershed [machine-learning lectures on Coursera](https://www.coursera.org/course/ml) are a great place to start.
-[Geoff Hinton's neural nets course](https://www.youtube.com/watch?v=S3bx8xKpdQE), available on Youtube, is also instructive.
-While we've partially documented DL4J, many parts of the code are essentially a raw domain-specific language for deep learning.
+Andrew Ng's excellent [machine-learning lectures on Coursera](https://www.coursera.org/course/ml) are a great place to start.
+[Geoff Hinton's neural nets course](https://www.youtube.com/watch?v=S3bx8xKpdQE), available on Youtube, is also highly instructive.
+While we've partially documented DL4J, many parts of the code are essentially a raw, domain-specific language for deep learning.

 ### <a name="next">Next Steps: MNIST and Running Examples</a>